BrendonFerreira/my-social-network/README.md

 # my-social-network
-Social network made with &lt;3
+Social network made with &lt;3 and microservices

 For the architecture:
  - For Relations (1:1) Redis